texfaq/texfaq.github.io/FAQ-struttab.md

 uncomfortably close together (or occasionally ridiculously far apart).

-Traditional (moving metal type) typographers would adjust the spacing between lines of a table by use of a ''_strut_'' (a metal spacer).
+Traditional (moving metal type) typographers would adjust the spacing between lines of a table by use of a "_strut_" (a metal spacer).
 A TeX user can do exactly the same thing: most macro packages define a `\strut` command, that defines a space appropriate to the current size of the text; placing a `\strut` command at the